thephez/dash-docs/_includes/devdoc/guide_transactions.md

 transactions involving the other person's same public keys or addresses.

-If the same public key is reused often, as happens when people use Bitcoin addresses (hashed public keys) as static payment addresses, other people can easily track the receiving and spending habits of that person, including how many satoshis they control in known addresses.
+If the same public key is reused often, as happens when people use Dash addresses (hashed public keys) as static payment addresses, other people can easily track the receiving and spending habits of that person, including how many duffs they control in known addresses.

 It doesn't have to be that way.
 If each public key is used exactly twice---once to receive a payment and once to spend that payment---the